 - · academic assistance

 - housing or workspace relocation

 - dining arrangements

-- time off from class or work
+- · time off from class or work

 - student financial aid arrangements

-- · transportation arrangements
+- transportation arrangements

 - · no-contact directives

-- · safety planning
+- safety planning

-Contact the Office of Equity to request supportive measures (see page 12).
+Contact the Title IX Coordinator to request supportive measures (see page 12).
 Such measures will be kept confidential to the extent possible.